WebOrigami/docs/src/content/pattern/interface.md

 {{ pattern-intro/flat/object.js }}
 ```

-This module exports an async graph that wraps the JavaScript object containing the markdown data.
+This module exports an async tree that wraps the JavaScript object containing the markdown data.
 For now, this wrapper can only handle a flat object — later we will extend this to handle hierarchical objects.

 ## Test the object dictionary